intersystems-community/fhir-terminology-service/README.md

 You are about to create a HL7v40terminology endpoint at /csp/healthshare/terminology/fhir/r4.
 Proceed?[no] (y/n): yes
 ...
 ```
-8. Next, configure the endpoint - just change DebugMode to 4 leaving default values for everything else:
+8. Next, configure the new endpoint: just change DebugMode to 4 leaving default values for everything else:
 ```
 What do you want to do?
   0)  Quit